 I don’t want to bore you with a physics lesson on tipping platforms, but needless to say, when I got on the platform, it started to tip in a big way.
 I wasn’t expecting it to tip so much, and once it got past a certain point, I knew I was coming off, and not in a graceful fashion.
 Heidi was laughing her head off.
 And once my large mass was off the platform, those on the opposite side started tipping the platform the other way, and more bodies crashed into the water.
 We were having so much fun, that other people came to join our fun.

 We played on the platform for a long time and tired ourselves out.
 We got out of the lake, dried ourselves off, and went back to our apartment for some dinner.
-During one of her walks with Anya, Heidi found a very cool cemetery at the church that was just down the road from us.
+During one of her walks with our daughter, Heidi found a very cool cemetery at the church that was just down the road from us.
 I’m not as big a fan of cemeteries as Heidi is, but her enthusiasm convinced me I should check it out.

 Well, I was surprised.
 Each plot was very simple, yet elegant, with freshly planted flowers and lit candles.
 There was a variety of crosses, and the designs were unlike any I had ever seen.